nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-## Step 7: Deploy AMF, SMF and UPF
+## Step 7: Deploy the AMF, SMF and UPF NFs

-Finally, you can deploy individual network functions which the operator will
+Finally, you can deploy the individual network functions which the operator will
 instantiate.
-For now, you will use individual PackageVariants targeting the regional
+For now, you will use individual PackageVariants targeting the Regional
-cluster for each of the AMF and SMF, and a PackageVariantSet targeting the
+cluster for each of the AMF and SMF NFs and a PackageVariantSet targeting the
-edge clusters for the UPFs.
+Edge clusters for the UPF NFs.
 In the future, you could put all of these
 resources into yet-another-package - a "topology" package - and deploy them all as a
 unit.
 Or you can use a topology controller to create them.
 But for now, let's do each
 manually.